 But my favorite medium for communicating the truth is fiction.
 Truth wrapped in fiction has the power to engage the reader’s mind, heart and spirit.
 So it has the power to transform.
-For example, I wrote On The Edge thirty years ago, but current readers say that the book has changed their lives.
+For example, I wrote On The Edge over thirty years ago, but current readers say that the book has changed their lives.
 Obviously there is more at work than my own writing.

 If you would like to know more about my background, experiences, and faith journey, please read on.

 In the five decades since I served as an officer in the Navy, I have been a real estate business professional, husband, entrepreneur, writer, teacher, father, speaker, mentor and grandfather.
-From graduate school in London to developing an office building in Moscow with great Russian partners, I have developed real world perspectives on how faith should inform character and decisions.
+From graduate school in London to developing an office building in Moscow with great Russian partners, I have learned real world perspectives on how faith should inform character and decisions.

-After earning a Masters Degree at the London School of Economics as a Marshall Scholar and serving as the Communications Officer on the USS Wainwright (CG-28), I have been a commercial real estate professional for fifty years.
+After earning a Masters Degree at the London School of Economics in 1970 as a Marshall Scholar and serving as the Communications Officer on the USS Wainwright (CG-28), I have been a commercial real estate professional for fifty years.

 As a sometimes successful Type A achiever, it took me to age thirty-seven to surrender my ego and everything else to Christ.
 That was in 1984 in Charleston.
 It was the best and most significant decision of my life.
 A few years later we moved to Atlanta and began attending Church of the Apostles, where we were immersed in teaching and preaching that emphasized God’s Word.

-So my career has spanned five decades, and I’ve been a Christian for almost four of them.
 Although I always enjoyed writing, it was usually of a business nature.
 Only as I matured as a believer did the passion to write fiction transform my focus.

-Much of the summer before I wrote On The Edge was spent in prayer, seeking God’s will for my life.
+Much of the summer of 1992 before I wrote On The Edge was spent in prayer, seeking God’s will for my life.
 Several times that summer Alida mentioned that I should write a novel.
 Her reasoning was that I wrote good letters to the editor.
 As I prayed that summer, I determined that if I ever did write a novel, it would be about how God had changed me.

-In September I was driving alone on I-20 from Atlanta to Charleston to finish a business project when the characters and the basic two-tiered concept for a spiritual warfare novel came to my mind.
+That September I was driving alone on I-20 from Atlanta to Charleston to finish a business project when the characters and the basic two-tiered concept for a spiritual warfare novel came to my mind.
 To be about a family in which all of the members are making bad decisions, and the consequences.
 I returned home the next day, took Alida to dinner at a local restaurant, and told her about the story.
 She immediately said, “Yes, you ought to do that.”

 So I went home that evening, sat at the computer, prayed, and the first ten pages of the book came out like a stream.
 Every day afterwards I would do the same thing.
 I told people at work that I couldn’t wait to get home to find out what was going to happen next!

-The first half was written over the next few months, in the midst of holidays, trips to Moscow and Kiev, raising five kids, and working a full time job.
+The first half was written over the next few months, in the midst of holidays, trips to Moscow and Kyiv, raising five kids, and working a full time job.
 It was one of the most amazing and wonderful times of my life.
 The first publisher, Thomas Nelson, to whom I sent the manuscript replied that the book was anointed, and that they wanted to publish it!

 While I was writing that second novel, Nelson published On The Edge, and readers began telling me that the book had changed their lives!
 How incredible that God could use a very imperfect real estate guy, mentored for years by an Egyptian Christian parish priest, to touch the hearts of people all over America and as far away as Russia!